awestover/enchantedForest/story/full_story.md

 Now that Bob had defeated the unicorn the caverners had promised that they would help him and Buchanan.
 It was time to go see what plan they had in mind.

-"Let's go talk to Azeala and Mercury now that we've killed their dang unicorns.
+"Let's go talk to Azeala and Mercury now that we've killed their dang unicorns."
-" Bob said, pointedly ignoring Buchannan's comment about his supposed destiny.
+Bob said, pointedly ignoring Buchannan's comment about his supposed destiny.

 "You're not even going to wait for breakfast?"
-Buchannan laughed.
+Buchanan laughed.

 "No, I want to get this over with as soon as possible", Bob said seriously "we can eat once we're on the road to safety, and once they've explained why we had